-The matar kachoris come dipped in a potato gravy and are a little spicy but wholesome and flavourful.
+The matar kachoris come dipped in potato gravy and are a little spicy but wholesome and flavourful.

 1104, Gali Bhojpura Rd, Maliwara, Katra Lehswan, Chandni Chowk, Delhi 110006

-The kachoris are stacked up in one corner, new ones being made alongside, and a steady flow of customers coming and going at all times.
+The kachoris are stacked up in one corner, new ones are being made alongside, and a steady flow of customers coming and going at all times.

 Situated on a busy street, one has to stand on the side and often wiggle around passing cycles and scoters while eating.

 JB’s kachori is what I would call typical Old Delhi food.
-Served crushed in a potato gravy; it’s spicy, crunchy, savory, and bursting with the kind of tanginess that makes you want to have another bite even if it’s too spicy for the tongue.
+Served crushed in potato gravy; it’s spicy, crunchy, savory, and bursting with the kind of tanginess that makes you want to have another bite even if it’s too spicy for the tongue.

 Shop No. 4 & 5, Matia Mahal Road, Opposite Jama Masjid Gate No. 1, Delhi 110006